 - writing intensive courses, and

-- Grade Point Average of 2.0 or better (major and overall), higher GPA may apply for professional programs (see program page).
+- Grade Point Average of 2.0 or better (major and overall), a higher GPA may be required for professional programs (see program page).

 It shall be University policy that all bachelor's degree programs require a maximum of 120 credits for graduation, and all associate degree programs require a maximum of sixty credits.
 Colleges may be granted waivers from the Office of Academic Affairs for undergraduate degree programs that require additional credits for certification or accreditation from outside professional organizations or for other compelling educational reasons.
 (BTM,1997,11-24,010,__)

 (Source: CUNY Manual of General Policy)